-Since 2005, articles have been penned about the 'death of blogging', but in 2020, everyone knows that content is king!
-This week's podcast guest Jeff Rose built his personal finance multimedia empire thanks to his dedicated blog, Good Financial Cents.
-Over the years, Jeff expanded his reach and boosted his SEO ranking by crafted dedicated content.
+Since 2005, articles have been penned about the 'death of blogging,' but in 2020, everyone knows that content is king!
+This week's podcast guest, Jeff Rose built his personal finance multimedia empire thanks to his dedicated blog, Good Financial Cents.
+Over the years, Jeff expanded his reach and boosted his law firm SEO ranking by crafting dedicated content.
 But what if you're already pumping out great articles to no avail?
 If you're not getting enough hits, there's a weapon in the blogging arsenal that you're going to want to try: guest blogging.

 What Is Guest Blogging?

 In simple terms, guest blogging or guest posting is the acting of writing content for another organization's website.
 The general rule of thumb is you'd want to stick within your industry (although cross-industry blogs can be used to great effect!).
 Guest blogging is about mutual benefits.
 You'll be getting a spot on someone else's website, and they'll be sharing your insights to benefit their audience.
 If you guest blog for someone else, you can also consider featuring their posts on your website.

 Why Should You Guest Blog?